landfoci/testblog.github.io/_posts/buster/2020-05-16-live-like-a-chimera-notes.md

 ### What it is not

-Unlike other mythologies that first draw the ground and place us on top of it, this is just drawing us, and showing how we draw the ground under us.
-We are drawn to creation myths that explain where we came from, but this is an "us" myth that explains where creation myths come from.
+Unlike other mythologies that first draw the ground and place us delicately on top of it, this is an attempt to draw us first, and to articulate how we can then draw the ground under us.
+Historically we've been attracted to creation myths that explain where we came from, but that was backwards -- this is an "us" myth that helps explain why we often crave creation myths.

 ### Theory-heavy kitchen sink